 Where mediation is successful, it can often be less financially and emotionally costly than court proceedings, and it can leave people feeling that they have retained control.

-Before making an application to court in relation to a family dispute, the applicant must now attend a Mediation Information and Assessment Meeting (MIAM) to investigate whether mediation is a more suitable way forward than court proceedings.
-At a MIAM a trained mediator will give information about mediation and help the applicant assess whether it is appropriate.
+Before making an application to the family court, you must attend a Mediation Information and Assessment Meeting (MIAM) to help you consider whether mediation is a better way forward.
+A trained mediator will give information about mediation and help you assess whether it will work for you.
 This is designed to encourage people to resolve issues without resorting to court proceedings.
 The mediator will need to confirm that a MIAM has been attended before a court application can be issued.

 Mediation can also be used during the course of court proceedings.
 A judge may make an interim order and encourage you to mediate rather than progressing the case to a final order.
 You may also agree to pause court proceedings while you try to resolve matters through mediation, in relation to any or all of the issues in dispute.